Smoked fish: Types

+In Yorubaland, smoked fish are called Eja kika.
+Smoking preserves the fish and adds depth of flavor as well.

 The most common types of smoked fish in the US are salmon, mackerel, whitefish and trout, although other smoked fish is also available regionally or from many ethnic stores.
 Salmon, mackerel and herring are universally available both hot-smoked and cold-smoked, while most other fish is traditionally preserved by only one of the smoking methods.

 A commonly used name for cold-smoked salmon is lox, which is actually a different cured fish product of Jewish origin.
 The ingredients of true lox featuring just salt cured salmon belly.
 Cold smoked salmon has many different types available, usually identified by point of origin (e.g., from Scotland, Norway, Holland, the Pacific, and Nova Scotia, Canada—the latter usually identified as "Nova lox" or just "Nova").
 Traditionally, "lox" designates brined rather than smoked salmon, "Gravad lax" or gravlax and traditional Jewish lox remain the only two types that are unmistakably not smoked fish.
 Most commercial labels still identify most smoked products as "smoked salmon" rather than "lox".

 Most other smoked fish in the US is hot-smoked, although cold-smoked mackerel is always available in East-European delis, along with cold-smoked sturgeon, sea bass, halibut or turbot and many other varieties.
 Jewish delis often sell, in addition to lox, hot-smoked whitefish, mackerel, trout, and sablefish (also sometimes referred to as black cod in its fresh state).
 Along the Mississippi River, hot-smoked locally caught sturgeon is also available.
 Traditionally, in the US, cold-smoked fish, other than salmon, is considered "raw" and thus unsafe to consume without cooking.
 For this reason, in the US, cold-smoked fish is largely confined to specialty and ethnic shops.